-- 1. Turn on the system to windows desktop. - Click the Intel® Rapid Storage Technology enterprise icon to display the main menu.
+- Turn on the system to windows desktop. - Click the Intel® Rapid Storage Technology enterprise icon to display the main menu.

 Your storage system is configured for data protection, increased performance and optimal data storage capacity.
-You can create additional volumes to further optimize your storage system.
+You can further optimize your storage system by creating additional volumes.